Zervakos1/Project/README.md

             elif choice == "register":
                 username = input("Enter a username: ").strip()
                 password = input("Enter a password: ").strip()

+                # Check if the username already exists
+                if username in users:
+                    print("Username already exists.
+Please choose a different username.") return

                 # Add the new username and password to the file